 We consider it a great privilege to serve families and educate children using God's Word.
 We are committed to upholding and supporting each family's authority in the lives of their children.
 This kind of relationship requires clear communication.
 We recognize that in this relationship is a great temptation to talk to others (gossip) about a specific issue or person rather than take direct action to resolve conflicts in a manner consistent with Scripture.
-We have outlined the proper lines of communication and dealing with grievances according to the biblical principles found in Matthew 18 and James 3.
+We have outlined the proper lines of communication and dealing with grievances according to the biblical principles found in

+Matthew 18 and James 3.
 Scripture teaches that conflicts should be handled discreetly and carefully, while believing and speaking the best about each individual involved.
 Northland Lutheran High School staff and administration will abide by these same principles in communicating with parents and students.

-- † Student to Teacher: The student and teacher make every effort to resolve the conflict.
-If the matter remains unresolved, student and parent should approach the teacher to discuss the conflict.
-Should the matter not be resolved, the student and parent are to contact the Assistant Principal.
-The Assistant Principal will review the conflict with all parties involved and attempt to resolve the situation.
-This may involve meetings between student/parent and teacher.
-If no resolution of the conflict is reached, the student/parent may present their case to the Principal.
-Similar steps as outlined in #3 will be followed.
-If no resolution is reached after working through the Principal, the student/parent may ask to present their case to the Board of Directors where a final resolution of the matter will be determined. - † Student/Parent(s) to Administrator: If an issue should arise regarding school rules, procedures or curriculum or the Administrator's behavior, the parents should speak directly to the Administrator.
+- † Student/Parent(s) to Teacher: If an issue should arise regarding an individual teacher's behavior, rules or procedures, the parents should speak directly to the teacher.
+If the issue is not satisfactorily resolved, the parent may bring the concern to the Administrator. - † Student/Parent(s) to Administrator: If an issue should arise regarding school rules, procedures or curriculum or the Administrator's behavior, the parents should speak directly to the Administrator.
 Parents may also present concerns about individual teacher's behavior, rules or procedures directly to the Administrator if the matter was not resolved with the specific teacher.
 If the issue is not satisfactorily resolved or an appeal is to be made, the matter may be taken before the Board of Directors. - † Student/Parent(s) to Board: If an issue regarding any policy, curriculum, program, or staff member has not been satisfactorily resolved with the administration, the parents may present their concerns to the Board at the regularly scheduled board meetings.
 Parents should communicate with the Board Chairman to schedule such a hearing.
 All decisions of the Board of Directors are final.